 Most of this 'hiring' is done via internal promotions at large firms – Citi, DBS, HSBC and UOB, for example – that boast both priority and private banking units.
-Standard Chartered is understood to upgrade about 10 priority bankers a year in Singapore, according to an industry source.
+Standard Chartered is understood to upgrade about 10 priority bankers a year in Singapore alone, according to an industry source.

-Those picked for promotion usually have some customers whose investable assets have already breached the bank’s threshold for becoming a private client (typically $1m to $5m depending on the bank).
-“And they’re also top performers in terms of meeting their targets,” says former Merrill Lynch private banker Rahul Sen, now head of wealth management at search firm The Omerta Group.
+Those picked for promotion usually have some customers whose investable assets have already breached the bank’s threshold for becoming a high-net-worth private client (typically $1m to $5m depending on the bank).
+“And they’re also top performers in terms of meeting their targets,” says former Merrill Lynch private banker Rahul Sen, now a wealth management headhunter.

 But despite having a track record of high performance, the newly promoted relationship managers often fail to make the grade.
-“Across all private banks in Singapore, more than 50% don’t succeed,” says Liu San Li, an ex-Coutts private banker, now head of banking at search firm IGS Asia in Singapore.
+“Across all private banks in Singapore, more than 50% don’t succeed,” says Liu San Li, a former private banker, now a business partner at wealth management firm Avallis.
 “But not all are fired, most are given the option of returning to the priority side.”

 Sen says differences between managing clients in the two sectors explain the high failure rate.
 “Priority bankers are essentially working in the retail segment.
 They are micro-managed with daily calls from the boss, daily sales calls and weekly targets,” he explains.
 “But when you go into private banking you’re suddenly in a much more mature way of functioning – your manager might check in on you once a month but you’re largely left to your own devices.
 You either build your business or you fail.”

 New private bankers also need to get up to speed quickly with the more complex products they are dealing with.
 “You can’t be a pusher of simple insurance and mutual fund products any more.
 And you’ll be managing fewer clients, but increasing wallet share from them,” says Sen. “Private bankers must operate end-to-end with their clients and deal with issues like long-term estate planning.”